hydroffice/hyo2_qc/docs/user_manual_survey_feature_scan.rst

 	* All features with **ELEVAT** are checked for valid value.
 * New or Deleted features = all features with **descrp = 1 or 3**:
     * All New or Deleted features must have **remrks**.
-* All features with images:
-	* All **images** contain the correct naming convention and they have a corresponding image in the multimedia folder.
-	* Receive a warning if an image is used on multiple features.
 * Sounding features = all **SOUNDG.**
     * All Sounding features must have **TECSOU** and **QUASOU.**
 * DTONs = all features with **descrp = 1 or 2**, **sftype = 3**: